oss-slu/image-recognition-integration-system/docs/community-blog.md

 We’ve seen encouraging signs of growth:

-- Contributors from multiple universities are collaborating on issues.
 - Students are learning real-world workflows (branching, PR reviews, CI/CD).
 - Discussions on GitHub and Slack are shaping the next stages of IRIS development.

-Still, we’re learning that **true community building requires consistent engagement** — not just coding.
+Still, we’re learning that true community building requires consistent engagement.
 Regular check-ins, shared demos, and mentorship make open source thrive.

 That’s what we’re focusing on in the coming sprints.

 ---

-## 🔭 What’s Next
+## What’s Next

 In the next development cycle, we aim to: